-Golden Gate Park in San Francisco is massive.
+There are so many things to Do in Golden Gate Park.
+This San Francisco park is massive.
 A quick visit soon turns into a long visit as you follow a new pathway and get distracted by the rollerbladers and borders in the skate park, or the pretty rows of neat flower beds.

-Japanese Tea Garden
+1. Explore the Japanese Tea Garden

 Fish follow you as you tip toe across the stepping stones and dance with excitement as you stop to pause and admire the reflection.